pwdd/pwdd.github.io/_posts/2016-10-14-basic-scala-syntax.md

 var y = 1
 ```

-This means that when we define a value inside an object, we will only get a *getter* for that value, while if we define a variable, we will get also a *setter*.
+This means that when we define a `val` inside an object, we will only have a *getter* for that value, while if we define a `var`, we will get also a *setter*.

 ```scala
 object Foo {